augustine0890/typescript-playground/TypeScript-Quickly/note.md

 - TS can narrow a type is with a conditional statement that checks if a variable is a specific type.
 - The `typeof` operator is useful when writing type guards.
 It can check if a variable is a `'string'`, `'number'`, `'boolean'`, or `'symbol'`.
 - The `in` operator is useful for checking if a specific property exists on an object. `in` is especially helpful when we have data represented as objects.

+## Advanced Object Types
+- Use the `interface` keyword followed by the interface name and the typed object.
+- The biggest difference between `interface` and `type` is that `interface` can only be used to type objects, while `type` can be used to type objects, primitives, and more.